nbolton/eventcreate2/README.md

 > eventcreate2 /l "test" /so "test" /d "hello world" /t information /id 1

-*Note:* After running the command, restart event viewer (if running), your log will appear under "Applications and Sevrices logs".
+*Note:* After running the command, restart event viewer (if running), your log will appear under "Applications and Services logs".